Nothing Records: Nothing Studios

 The former site of Nothing Studios.

 Nothing Studios was a recording studio located within an early-1900s building at 4500 Magazine Street in Uptown New Orleans that had formerly housed a funeral home.
 Reznor established the studio in April 1995.
 Marilyn Manson recorded Smells Like Children (1995) and Antichrist Superstar (1996) at the studio, and Nine Inch Nails recorded The Fragile (1999) and portions of And All That Could Have Been (2002) there.
 The studio, which had a 72-input Solid State Logic SL 4000G Plus mixing console and two Studer A800 multitrack tape recorders, expanded for commercial business in early 2000.

 In 2004 during an interview on KROQ-FM's Breakfast with Kevin and Bean show, Reznor stated that the New Orleans recording studio was no longer a studio.
 The following year, he documented the aftermath of Hurricane Katrina on his former recording studio and the surrounding area by posting a collection of photos on nin.com, after which his band played a scheduled concert (which had become a benefit for the survivors).
 The property changed ownership in 2011 and was remodeled into a retail space.

 The front door of Nothing Studios was the front door of the Tate mansion where the Manson family murders took place.
 Reznor, who had leased the house and knew the owner was planning on demolishing it, requested and received the door after moving out in December 1993, and subsequently installed the door at Nothing Studios' entrance.
 Reznor left the door at the New Orleans recording studio when he relocated back to Los Angeles, and after the building changed ownership in 2011 and was remodeled, The door was in the possession of Christopher Moore, a New Orleans artist who acquired it from the owner of Nothing Studios, and was sold to an undisclosed buyer for $127,000 by Julien’s Auctions in September 2023.

-2023 Sex Abuse Lawsuit

-A lawsuit filed in January 2023 accused Nothing Records of being aware of alleged sex abuse committed by Marilyn Manson.